Multi-Modal Beamforming with Model Compression and Modality Generation for V2X Networks: Performance Evaluation

+We then compare the proposed method with the training-time modality-dropout baseline.
+As shown in TABLE~\ref{tab:missing_modality_single}, this baseline improves the missing-modality results compared with zero-filled and Gaussian-noise replacement by retraining the beam prediction model with incomplete inputs.
+However, this robustness is obtained by sacrificing part of the full-modality prediction accuracy: the full-data Top-1, Top-2, and Top-3 accuracies decrease from 60.94\%, 78.43\%, and 86.27\% to 54.67\%, 70.53\%, and 79.19\%, respectively.
+In contrast, the proposed CVAE-based completion preserves the original full-modality BeamTransFuser and activates the generative module only when a sensing modality is missing, thereby retaining the full-modality prediction pipeline while recovering missing-modality information.

+It is also worth noting that the zero-filled and Gaussian-noise baselines lead to highly similar degradation in our experiments.
+The reason is that, although Gaussian noise introduces stronger perturbation than zero filling, neither of them provides meaningful structural or semantic information for the missing modality.
+Therefore, from the perspective of the downstream fusion backbone, both settings effectively correspond to the absence of task-relevant modality information, which explains why they yield similar beam prediction performance.
+In this sense, zero-filled replacement can be regarded as a more direct missing-modality baseline, whereas Gaussian-noise replacement serves as a corruption-based robustness test.

-For the camera modality, the accuracy drops sharply to 19.88\% under the missing condition, highlighting the critical role of visual information in multi-modal tasks and BeamTransfuser's decision-making process.
-Notably, we do not display the generated accuracy for the missing Camera case due to the following limitations.
-First, RGB images contain rich and high-dimensional semantic information (i.e., 256$\times$256$\times$3), which poses a significant challenge for conditioned generative model (i.e., CVAE).
+For the camera modality, the performance degradation is even more severe, with the Top-1 accuracy dropping to 2.40\% and 3.02\% under zero-filled and Gaussian-noise replacement, respectively, highlighting the critical role of visual information in BeamTransFuser.
+Notably, we do not display the generated accuracy for the missing camera case due to the following limitations.
+First, RGB images contain rich and high-dimensional semantic information (i.e., 256$\times$256$\times$3), which poses a significant challenge for a conditioned generative model.
 The high resolution and fine-grained content of RGB images demand detailed spatial and contextual understanding, making it difficult to accurately reconstruct them from sparse modalities such as LiDAR and radar.
-On the other hand, generating full-resolution image features introduces significant computational overhead, which is undesirable in time-sensitive communication scenarios~\cite{croitoru2023diffusion}.
+Moreover, generating full-resolution image features introduces significant computational overhead, which is undesirable in time-sensitive communication scenarios~\cite{croitoru2023diffusion}.
 Therefore, we refrain from applying generative compensation to the camera modality in this work.
 This limitation further motivates our future work on extending the generative model to support camera modality reconstruction with acceptable generative quality and inference latency.

-Overall, the proposed generative model can significantly recover the performance loss caused by missing modalities, achieving near-full accuracy levels.
-This highlights the feasibility and practicality of incorporating generative modality completion into multi-modal systems for robust inference under sensor failure or signal corruption.